 It now contains about 935 paintings, 350 sculptures, 700 plaster casts, 25,000 prints and drawings and 5,000 historic photographs.
 The Collection’s central focus is on British art and artists from the 18th century to the present day.

-You will find some of these works on display around the building; ranging from the Michelangelo Tondo to the most recent additions to the Collection by Royal Academicians.
-In addition a programme of exhibitions in the Tennant Gallery, the Fine Rooms & the Print Room focuses on the rich history of the RA, our Collection and the work of Academicians past and present.
+You will find some of these works on display around the building; ranging from the Michelangelo Tondo and a 16th-century copy of Leonardo Da Vinci’s Last Supper to the most recent additions to the Collection by Royal Academicians.
+Many of our Collection works are on display in the Collection Gallery, which is open and free to all.

-Key features of the Collection are outlined below and detailed searches of individual objects can be made online at www.racollection.org.uk
+Key features of the Collection are outlined below.
+Individual objects can be explored through our online search feature.